 The OPBAS Regulations 2018 came into effect on 18 January 2018 and give OPBAS duties and powers to ensure the professional body AML supervisors meet the standards required by the Money Laundering Regulations 2017.
 OPBAS is housed within the FCA and will facilitate collaboration and information sharing between the professional body AML supervisors, statutory supervisors, and law enforcement agencies.

-OPBAS aims to improve consistency of professional body AML supervision in the accountancy and legal sectors, but will not directly supervise legal and accountancy firms.
+OPBAS aims to improve consistency of professional body AML supervision in the accountancy and legal sectors, but does not directly supervise legal and accountancy firms.

 The professional body AML supervisors overseen by OPBAS are listed in Schedule 1 to the Money Laundering Regulations 2017 (MLR 2017):